awsdocs/aws-cloudhsm-user-guide/doc_source/oracle-tde-prerequisites.md

    1. [Install the AWS CloudHSM software library for PKCS \#11](pkcs11-library-install.md)\.

    1. Install Oracle Database\.
 For more information, see the [Oracle Database documentation](https://docs.oracle.com/en/database/)\.
-AWS CloudHSM supports Oracle TDE integration with Oracle Database versions 11 and 12\.
+Client SDK 5\.6 and higher support Oracle TDE for Oracle Database 19c\.
+Client SDK 3 supports Oracle TDE for Oracle Database versions 11g and 12c\.

    1. Use the cloudhsm\_mgmt\_util command line tool to create a cryptographic user \(CU\) on your cluster\.
-For more information about creating a CU, see [How to Manage HSM Users with CMU](cli-users.md#create-users) and [Managing HSM users](manage-hsm-users.md)\.
+For more information about creating a CU, see [How to Manage HSM Users with CMU](cli-users.md#create-users-cmu) and [Managing HSM users](manage-hsm-users.md)\.

 After you complete these steps, you can [Configure the database](oracle-tde-configure-database-and-generate-master-key.md)\.